 Saturday School is a student-led project designed to raise academic achievement for all students at Huron High School.

 Karen Thomas grants support elementary school programs and projects that promote literacy, support academic retention, and supply reading materials for media centers.

 The Trailblazers are a group of 60 seniors who volunteer daily at AAPS elementary buildings.

 Teachers attend one of dozens of professional development sessions offered this month through the Professional Learning Academy.
-The new school year is fast approaching, and while you’re soaking up the last few days of summer, our teachers and administrators are already preparing for the new …
+The new school year is fast approaching, and while you’re soaking up the last few days of summer, …

 In the Ann Arbor Public Schools, we’re known for going the extra mile for our students.
 Case in point: Today a group of ten AAPS teachers and administrators are going all the way to Singapore to learn about successful STEM education strategies.